shivannis/xandr-docs-public/xandr-docs/digital-platform-api/12---publisher-configuration.md

 ### Pricing type

 The payment type setting specifies the way that the publisher is going to be paid.
-The choices for pricing type are "cpm" and "revshare".
+The choices for pricing type are `"cpm"` and `"revshare"`.
 The sample JSON below shows how to set these parameters:

 ```
 {